 The story of Japan teaches us that material wealth and economic progress are not enough to create a healthy, happy life.
 To create health and happiness one needs to prioritise them over materialistic pursuits and actively work towards achieving a balanced life.
 And this whole process of giving form to a beautiful life, starts by listening to the state of your mind.
 After all, the state of your mind, designs the state of your life.

-*This post is part of our Nature Connect course with forest arts, games, meditations from Japan and other parts of the world.
+*This post is part of our Nature Calm course with forest arts, games, meditations from Japan and other parts of the world.
 The course is free for all school teachers and is available on a pay-as-you-like basis.
 It is a great resource filled with multiple ideas that also cover the art and science behind healing through nature.

 Download the forest bathing quotes and meditations at this link.